King Mihai I of Romania

 King Mihai and Queen Anne waiving from the Elisabeta Palace, 2001. photo: The Guardian/AP

 In the years after returning to Romania, King Mihai was active in the promotion of Romania around the world but did not make any overtures toward the restoration of the monarchy.
 However, he made changes to the House Laws to ensure the succession of the current royal family.
-In 2007, he established the Fundamental Rules of the Royal Family of Romania, in which he changed the line of succession to allow his daughters to succeed (until then, women were excluded).
+In 2007, he established the Fundamental Rules of the Royal Family of Romania, changing the line of succession to allow his daughters to succeed.
+Until then, women had been excluded.
 He named his eldest daughter Crown Princess and Custodian of the Romanian Crown, and his heir as Head of the Royal House of Romania.

 King Mihai and Queen Anne at his 90th birthday celebrations, with Queen Sofia of Spain. photo: Russian Imperial House